The Prompt Makes the Person(a): A Systematic Evaluation of Sociodemographic Persona Prompting for Large Language Models: Experimental Setup

-\paragraph{Marked Words Framework} Based on~\citet{cheng2023marked}, we identify sets of \textit{marked words}, i.e., terms that occur significantly more often in responses about a \textit{marked} demographic group compared to an \textit{unmarked} reference group.
+\paragraph{Stereotypical Bias.} Using the Marked Personas framework by~\citet{cheng2023marked}, we identify sets of \textit{marked words}, i.e., terms that occur significantly more often in responses about a marked demographic group compared to an unmarked reference group.
 This approach is grounded in the sociolinguistic concept of \textit{markedness}, which distinguishes explicitly marked categories from unmarked defaults, reflecting how dominant groups tend to be linguistically unmarked and assumed as the default, while non-dominant groups are marked both linguistically and socially due to their group membership~\citep{waugh1982marked}.
 Following~\citet{cheng2023marked}, we treat \textit{White} and \textit{male} as the unmarked reference groups for race and gender, respectively.
 As a quantitative measure, we count the \textbf{number of marked words} for each combination of demographic group and prompt type.
-While not every marked word must be tied to a stereotype, higher counts may indicate reduced lexical diversity and greater divergence from the unmarked group.
+While not every marked word is tied to a stereotype, higher counts may indicate reduced lexical diversity and greater divergence from the unmarked group.
 Furthermore, we train a one-vs-all SVM classifier to distinguish responses of personas associated with different demographic groups, following the implementation and response-anonymization procedure of \citet{cheng2023marked}.
-Higher classification \textbf{accuracy} suggests that responses for a given group are more linguistically distinct, implying stronger demographic-specific patterns.
+Higher \textbf{accuracy} of this classifier suggests that responses for a given group are more linguistically distinct, implying stronger demographic-specific patterns.